-Edinger’s ideas lack footing in Jungian psychology, or in the Christian worldview,
+Edinger’s ideas have no basis in Jungian psychology, nor in Christian theology,

 but derive from a private Gnostic religion in which Jungian and Christian terms are

 The problem is that Edinger over-interprets and exaggerates certain aspects of Jungian psychology.
 The self is not discernible as an autonomous and distinct personality who, as it were, is on “speaking terms” with the ego personality.
-In fact, the self is a tendency, a directionality of personality, only vaguely sensed by the ego (cf. Jung, 1972, para.405).
-The self is being circumambulated by the ego, but there is really only one centre of consciousness (the ego) and one centre of personality (the self).
-However, E. regards the self as another centre of consciousness, which is a highly questionable standpoint since it lacks empirical support.
-Personally, I don’t recognize the theme of merger and dissociation of ego and self, which Edinger keeps returning to in his books.
-A more appropriate image is of the earth steadily circulating the sun, which is also how Jung portrays the relation (ibid.).
+In fact, the self is a tendency, a directionality of personality, only vaguely sensed by the ego (cf. Jung, 1972, para.
+405).
+The self is being circumambulated by the ego; but there is really only one centre of consciousness (the ego) and one centre of personality (the self).
+Nevertheless, E. regards the self as a concurrent centre of consciousness.
+It is a highly questionable standpoint since it lacks empirical support.
+Personally, I have never experienced the merger and dissociation of ego and self, which Edinger keeps returning to in his books.
+A more appropriate image is of the earth steadily circulating around the sun, which is also how Jung portrays the relation (ibid.).
 Thus, E. views the self as an unconscious and autonomous ego-personality, of sorts.
-Allegedly, it is another person living inside us:
+It is like another person living inside us:

 It is evident from the above excerpts that Jung repudiates unequivocal forms of transcendentalist thinking.
 He even scorns the “philosophers” who indulge in such crafts.
 Edinger certainly belongs to this ilk.
 His writings tend toward ego-transcendentalism.
 He is guilty of exactly those mistakes which Jung warns against, i.e., translating one’s own temperament and subjective notions to universal truths.
 It is problematic that his subjectivistic philosophy is classified as psychology, since it has nothing to do with science.
 The doctrine that the ego-personality is transformed into an archetype does not comply with the Jungian theory of archetypal morphology.
 There is no place for Edinger’s conceptions within Jungian psychology.
 For instance, Edinger says: